print3git/TheHalesiaGroup/README.md

 ## Cloudflare deployment

-The site is configured for Cloudflare Pages with Functions-based API routes in `functions/api`.
-To enable email delivery for the Clarity Diagnostic and Clarity Call forms:

-- Set the `ZOHO_USER` and `ZOHO_PASS` secrets in your Cloudflare project settings (for both Pages and Workers environments).
-- Deploy with those secrets available so the serverless functions can authenticate to Zoho's SMTP service.

-Each form submits via POST to `/api/clarity-diagnostic` or `/api/clarity-call`, which will validate the payload, reject spam via a honeypot field, and send the message to `info@halesiagroup.com` using the configured Zoho credentials.
+Set the `RESEND_API_KEY` secret in your Cloudflare Pages project settings so Functions can authenticate to Resend.
+The Clarity Diagnostic and Clarity Call forms post to `/api/clarity-diagnostic` and `/api/clarity-call`.
+Emails are sent from Resend's authenticated domain (`Website Forms <onboarding@resend.dev>`) with `Reply-To: info@halesiagroup.com`.